 Introduction

 The operating landscape for firms involved in derivatives regulatory reporting is becoming more challenging, with increasing scrutiny from regulators and higher stakes for non-compliance.
 As regulatory frameworks grow in complexity, firms must be proactive in their compliance efforts to avoid regulatory intervention.
-This white paper explores practical strategies for minimising the risk of regulatory intervention, the triggers that can lead to it, and the steps firms can take to respond effectively.
+This blog explores practical strategies for minimising the risk of regulatory intervention, the triggers that can lead to it, and the steps firms can take to respond effectively.

 Regulatory Interventions: Predictable Triggers